codership/documentation/galeracluster/source/migration.rst

 ---------------------------------------
 .. _`migrating-mysql-galera`:

-In the event that you have an existing database server that uses the MyISAM storage engine or the stock MySQL master-slave cluster, there are some additional steps that you need to take.
+In the event that you have an existing database server that uses the MyISAM storage engine or the stock MySQL master-slave replication, there are some additional steps that you need to take.
 The :term:`Galera Replication Plugin` requires a transactional storage engine in order to function.
 As MyISAM is non-transactional, you need to migrate your data to InnoDB, in addition to installing the new software packages.

 There are three types of database servers referred to in this guide: